robinstickel/medienstreber.de/README.md

 medienstreber.de source
 =================================================

-Medienstreber is a small sideproject running at [medienstreber.de](http://medienstreber.de).
+Medienstreber is a small side project running at [medienstreber.de](http://medienstreber.de).
 The site is built with [Jekyll](https://jekyllrb.com/) and hosted with [domainfactory](http://www.df.eu/kwk/480999).

 About this project
 =======